kamailio/kamailio-wiki/docs/features/new-in-3.2.x.md

     which are used by several components of the OpenIMS-core: They are used as Cx-Interface for the I-/S-CSCF and for the Rx-Interface for the P-CSCF.
-The modules may be used in other ways, too (e.g. for an Sh-Interface for a Kamailio-based aplication server)
+The modules may be used in other ways, too (e.g. for an Sh-Interface for a Kamailio-based application server)

 ### IMS: P-CSCF